+Naltrexone is a medication for treating alcohol and opioid addiction.
+Naltrexone can help you stop drinking alcohol by easing alcohol cravings and withdrawal symptoms when you quit alcohol.
 Naltrexone is usually taken as a daily pill or administered as a once-a-month injectable.
 It’s not addictive, and it usually only causes mild and short-lasting side effects.

 Created by Endo Laboratories in 1963, naltrexone was first developed to treat opioid addiction.
 It was approved by the FDA for this purpose in 1984.